Code Swendsen-Wang Dynamics: Introduction

-Sampling from commuting Hamiltonians, and in particular from the 2D toric code, has already been investigated in recent, as well as older work.
+Sampling from commuting Hamiltonians, and in particular from the 2D toric code, has been investigated in recent, as well as older work.
 Already in 2009, \textcite{alicki_thermalization_2009} showed that a local Davies generator for the 2D toric code thermalizes quickly in a time upper bounded by $e^{O(\beta)}$, a scaling that matches the results for Glauber dynamics of the 1D Ising model \cite{levin_markov_2009}.
 Improving the scaling in $\beta$, recently, \textcite{ding_polynomial-time_2024} showed that a nonlocal Davies generator for the 2D toric code on $n$ qubits thermalizes in time at most $\min\{e^{O(\beta)}, \poly(n)\}$, leading to an efficient, nonlocal Gibbs sampler at arbitrary low temperatures.
-With an entirely different algorithmic approach based on a reduction to classical Gibbs sampling for 2-local Hamiltonians---that is different from our approach---\textcite{hwang_gibbs_2025} showed that the Gibbs states of certain commuting Hamiltonians, including the 2D toric code can be prepared efficiently at arbitrary temperatures.
-However, none of these works have been able to generalize their results to the 4D toric code.
+With an entirely different algorithmic approach based on a reduction to classical Gibbs sampling for 2-local Hamiltonians \textcite{hwang_gibbs_2025} showed that the Gibbs states of certain commuting Hamiltonians, including the 2D toric code can be prepared efficiently at arbitrary temperatures.

+Interestingly, two recent works identified distinct quantum algorithms preparing the Gibbs states of code Hamiltonians, which turn out to be special cases of $\Delta$-graphic codes.
+First, \textcite{paez-velasco_efficient_2025} show that the Gibbs states of Hamiltonians which are \emph{poly-depth dual} to a collection of Ising chains can be prepared rapidly.
+A (stabilizer) Hamiltonian $H$ is poly-depth dual to an Ising Hamiltonian $H_I$ if there exists a polynomial-size circuit $U$ such that $H = U H_I U^\dagger$.
+Considering the symplectic matrix representations of $H$, $H_I$, and $U$, this definition is a special case of graphicness when restricted to low-depth bases, and hence all of their examples can be rapidly prepared using Code SW dynamics.
+In addition to the 2D toric code, these include Haah's code \cite{haah_local_2011} and the $X$ cube \cite{weinstein_absence_2020} whose graphs are conjectured to be simple collections of cycles \cite{paez-velasco_efficient_2025}.

+Second, \textcite{schmidhuber_hamiltonian_2025} showed that a Hamiltonian variant of Decoded Quantum Interferometry (DQI) can be used to efficiently prepare Gibbs states of stabilizer Hamiltonians satisfying a \emph{near-independence} property at any temperature.
+This property is defined as the number of bits encoded in the linear code generated by the rows of the symplectic binary matrix representation of the stabilizer Hamiltonian, capturing the number of linear dependencies between the checks.
+In particular, every nearly independent stabilizer code with $\Delta$ encoded bits, is $\Delta$-graphic, since after removing the linearly dependent checks, the resulting code is dual to a line graph.
+Thus, near-independence is a special case of graphicness.
+In contrast to CSW dynamics which only works for ferromagnetic models, however, HDQI can be used to prepare the Gibbs states of nearly independent signed stabilizer Hamiltonians as well.